In Depth Baby Product Reviews Led by a Pediatrician

 What Other Infant Car Seats Should You Consider?

-The Chicco Keyfit 35 is a standout seat with good crash test results, a lower price, and higher performance in most metrics.
-We think it is a seat most parents will love.
-If you hope to pair a seat with a stroller, it is compatible with many strollers when you buy adapters.
-If budget isn't a concern, and you want the highest crash test results or the highest scoring seat all-around, then the high-quality Clek Liing is one for your shortlist.
-It has a load-leg and rigid LATCH connectors with impressive ease of installation.
+The Britax Willow S is a standout seat with good crash test results, a lower price, and higher performance in most metrics.
+If budget isn't a concern, and you want the highest crash test results or the highest scoring seat, then the Nuna Pipa RX is one for your shortlist.
+It has load-leg and rigid LATCH connectors that are easy to install.
+While it costs more, we think it is worth the price given what it offers.
+Want better crash test analysis and an easy installation?
+The Romer Juni has an economical price and one of the best crash test results we've seen.

 Manufacturer Video